albertodeavila/testingGrails3/README.md

 Grails 3 application to learn how to test
 ===========================

 The Grails 3 application created to learn how to test is a little web to serve streaming video.
-The app allow to users to see its favorites series.
+The app allows users to see their favorites series.
 An administrator can manage the series and the episodes.
 You can find:
 + Unit test
 + Integration test